& Observations About the Data

 Data By Year

 Searching by year and then adding the word "AIDS" tells relative impact of the crisis, with the first number being the total per year, the second being the AIDS total.
 Note that data from 2000 stops in August, when TWT did.
-(Data per 12/24/16 figures)
+Data per 07/29/21 figures, and again are just Texas figures, from my site.

 I do not encourage many "conclusions"